PureGym

-PureGym Limited is a British chain of no-frills health clubs, headquartered in Leeds.
+PureGym Limited is a British chain of no-frills health clubs, with headquarters in Leeds.
 It is Britain's largest gym chain by membership, with over 1,900,000 members registered to their gyms.
 PureGym also operate gyms in 8 more countries and have over 500 locations worldwide; the newest territory, the UAE, opened in 2022.

 In May 2015, PureGym acquired all gyms from rival UK fitness chain LA Fitness, bringing the total number of gyms across the UK to 141.
 In 2019 an acquisition of Danish chain Fitness World added another approximately 200 centers to the portfolio.
 As of December 2024, PureGym has 362 gyms in the UK, and 161 in Denmark.
 Approximately 66% of PureGym's revenue comes from its UK operations.

 Facilities

 Most locations are open 24 hours a day and offer cardio equipment, fixed and free weights, and exercise classes.
 There are over 200 pieces of training equipment in most gyms.
 There are no swimming pools or saunas, which are found in more expensive gyms.
+To enter some New York gyms, members must scan a QR code on their phone and enter a plexiglass door, with some telling The New York Times that although cameras are monitored, there are sometimes no staff present.

 For safety, all PureGyms are monitored by real-time CCTV linked directly to security staff and emergency services.
 They also have AEDs and first aid kits on site.
 Most gyms also run weekly fire drills during off-peak hours.
+However, the New York City Fire Department has issued fire safety violations, as they believe those within the building need "specialized knowledge" to get out in the event of a fire.